 The Stinger: After beating the Mega Man 8 chapter, waiting until the end of the credits will give you a scene between Dr. Wily and Bass.

 Top Spin gets a completely insane upgrade: It's a one hit K.O. almost every time it makes contact, is amazing for sneak attacks and traps, and is totally necessary for the battle against Gamma.
 In Mega Man 3, it was the absolute worst weapon, so you should see what it means.

 Quint's pogostick, the Sakugarne, was such a poor choice of weapon in Mega Man II that he was quite possibly the easiest boss in the Game Boy series.
-Not the case in Deathmatch: the Sakugarne is terrifying in the right hands, dealing significant explosive damage to anyone near it with each landing and instantly killing anyone it lands ON.
+Not the case in Mega Man 8-Bit Deathmatch; the Sakugarne is terrifying in the right hands, dealing significant explosive damage to anyone near it with each landing and instantly killing anyone it lands ON.